Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 - The **Year Sub-layer** has a POI for each year of interest (e.g. Year1909 prefab, Year1941 prefab, etc.)
 - In the Year Sub-layer, with Relative position (x,y,z) you can place each Year POI exactly with respect to the origin 0,0,0, which is also the origin of the parent Timeline-axis layer.
   - AND **each Year POI** in the sub-layer can have its **own event** (e.g. onClick) and **own type of animation** (e.g. fade in, scale up, etc.)

-If you have a complicated form that is composed of prefabs you are also using individually, you could create it by using a sub-layer, instead of building a new prefab in Unity that just increases the size of the asset bundle.

 .